pragma-/Plang/README.md

     > var adder = fn (a, b) a + b; adder(10, 20)
       30

+For more examples of function syntax, see [this short Plang script.](examples/examples.pl)

 #### Built-in functions
 Function | Parameters | Description
 --- | --- | ---